 The week of Aug.
-11-17, looking back in stretches of years divisible by five:
+11-17, looking back in five-year intervals

 1908: Coach W.C.
 Cole's Cornhuskers get set for a season to be played at Lincoln's Antelope Park.